Jboulery/wyeiwya/Data preprocessing/README.md

 - A column musn't be empty or lacking too much data : we computed the percentage of data presence within every column of interest and only kept the column that add at least 20% completion.
 - A column should have data that's well formed for treatment (raw text doesn't fit our study for example whereas data per 100g of food is very convenient)
 - A column should contain a field that is of interest to our study (some nutrition factors may be irrelevant, and the list of ingredients adds too much weight to the data file for no gain)
+- A product should have at least 50% of the columns filled to be eligible for the dataset

 The original data is extracted from this <a href="https://world.openfoodfacts.org/data"> website </a>.